atreids/atOS/README.md

 # FAT12 Bootloader

-A tiny FAT12 filesystem bootloader made for fun.
+A tiny x86 assembly bootloader for the FAT12 filesystem made for fun.

 Note: this likely wouldn't work on a real floppy diskette as they are know to sometimes fail to read and this bootloader does not account for that.